It starts with an aching.

 He was thankful that Daisy wasn't with him—for how much he moped and moaned about Martin, she'd probably bury a bowie knife in his chest if she knew his response to the man admitting that he missed him quite a bit was 'thanks'.

-Martin snickers, "Yeah, you're welcome, Jon." he sets the mug back down, "How did the kitchen look?"
+Martin snickers, "Yeah, you're welcome, Jon.
+My pleasure." he sets the mug back down, "How did the kitchen look?"

 "Figured." he stretches, Jon schools his expression into nonchalance, "Christ, don't know if I'm ready for a trip to the grocery store yet, in all honesty.
 Too many...too many people, I think."